 You Could Also Make a 6 Inch Cake

 Don’t want to make such a large cake?
 You can use this exact decorating technique on a 6 inch cake.
-I have plenty of 6 inch cake flavor ideas in my 6 Inch Cake Recipes post.
-(Use any cupcake batter!)
+I have plenty of 6 inch cake flavor ideas in my 6 Inch Cake recipes post.
+(Use my vanilla cupcakes batter or any cupcake batter!)
 Simply halve the amount of whipped cream and berries.

 Prepare the Cake Pans